rebase-master/agentic-ai-apps/README.md

 ### 🔐 Safety & Extensibility

-- All database access is isolated in the tools.py or db_client.py layer.
+- All database access can be isolated in the tools.py or db_client.py layer.
 - Adding new actions (like canceling or tracking orders) is as simple as defining new functions and registering them with the agent.
 - Optionally, human-in-the-loop nodes can be inserted for approval workflows.